Athanasios-Sakatziadis/World-of-Warcraft-Data-Analysis/README.md

 The dataset consists of player records, including race, class, level, location, and timestamps.

 The goal is to identify trends in player behavior by analyzing:
-1 - Most popular leveling zones.
+1 - how many players are at each level / What is the most common level.
-2 - Most common class/race combinations.
+2 - most popular/visited leveling zones.
 3 - Max-level player locations.
-4 - Dead zones (least active areas).
+4 - faction & class breakdown.
-5 - Faction-based trends (Horde focus in this dataset)
+5 - The dead zones.

 This project demonstrates SQL techniques, including:
-✔ JOINs (INNER, LEFT, RIGHT, FULL).
+✔ JOINs (INNER, LEFT).
 ✔ Aggregations (COUNT, AVG, SUM).
-✔ Filtering with WHERE, HAVING, and ORDER BY.
+✔ Filtering with WHERE, and ORDER BY, GROUP BY.
-✔ Case-When statements.
+✔ Case-When statement.

 # Dataset Description
 We use four tables in the database(wow):